-Business continuity is not just about your IT infrastructure; it is something that applies to your entire organization.
-Each member of your in-house team needs to have a say in the plans.
-Input from everyone ensures that they can get back to work as soon as possible.
-By having each department part of the business continuity planning, recovery is much easier in the long run.
+Business continuity is not just for your IT infrastructure.
+It’s for your entire organization.
+Each member of your team needs to have a say in the plans, because gathering input from everyone ensures that you have the best information available to develop a plan that enables everyone to get back to work as soon as possible.

-Practicing gets everyone on your team comfortable with the role they play in the business continuity plan.
-As you work through the process, you’ll notice areas of improvement.
-When this happens, you’ll need to update everyone involved in the plan.
+Moreover, practicing gets everyone on your team comfortable with the role they play in the business continuity plan.

-A business continuity plan isn’t complete without data back up and disaster recovery.
-That’s the whole point of putting the plan together.
-You’ll want to backup your data automatically and regularly.
+A business continuity plan isn’t complete without data backup and disaster recovery.
+It’s one of the most important points of putting the plan together.
+For this reason, you’ll want to have your data backed up regularly and automatically.

 - You should have three backups of your data at the very least.